janko/sequel-activerecord_connection/README.md

 # Sequel::ActiveRecordConnection

 This is an extension for [Sequel] that allows it to reuse an existing ActiveRecord connection for database interaction.
-It works on ActiveRecord 4.2 or higher, and supports the built-in `postgresql`, `mysql2` and `sqlite3` adapters, as well as JDBC adapter for JRuby.

 This can be useful if you're using a library that uses Sequel for database interaction (e.g. [Rodauth]), but you want to avoid creating a separate database connection.
 Or if you're transitioning from ActiveRecord to Sequel, and want the database connection to be shared.

-Note that this is a best-effort implementation, so some discrepancies are still possible.
-That being said, this implementation passes Rodauth's test suite (for all adapters), which has some fairly advanced Sequel usage.
+It works on ActiveRecord 4.2+ and fully supports PostgresSQL, MySQL and SQLite adapters, both the native ones and JDBC (JRuby).
+Other adapters might work too, but their integration hasn't been tested.

 ## Installation